kadena-io/chainweb-mining-client/README.md

                            new work, or number between 0 and 256 for specifiying a fixed difficulty as logarithm of base 2 (number of leading zeros).
+  -s,--stratum-rate ARG    Rate (in milliseconds) at which a stratum worker
+                           thread emits jobs.

 Configurations are loaded in order from the following sources:
   1. Configuration files from locations provided through --config-file options